andreivas/Alignment/README.md

-# Project Base for Vaadin Flow and Spring Boot
+# Project Base for Vaadin Flow and Spring Boot / String Alignment Exercise

+In case both input TextFields have spaces, the solution will use words(solutionWord) and do the comparison based on which words have been kept.
+Otherwise, the method solutionChar will be used, and comparison will be done on each  character.

+As explained in exercise requirements, the cleaning method is not taken into consideration.
+Purpose is to dispkay which characters/words have been kept from the original to reach the cleaned text.
+Cleaning method is arbitrary.

 This project can be used as a starting point to create your own Vaadin Flow application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.